n3wjack/ImapCleanup/Readme.md

 ## Usage

-Once built or installed, you can call the executable using command line arguments to point it to your IMAP inbox, like this:
+Once built or installed, you can call the executable using command line arguments to point it to your IMAP inbox.

-	.\ImapCleanup.exe --hostname imap.mailserver.com --port 993 --username jack@foobar.com --password horsestaplebattery --count 500

-This will delete all messages, except the 500 most recent ones.
+This will delete all messages, except the 500 most recent ones:

+	.\ImapCleanup.exe count --keep 500 --hostname imap.mailserver.com --port 993 --username jack@foobar.com --password horsestaplebattery

+Or you can delete all emails that have a timestamp between 11 'o clock in the evening and 6 in the morning:

+	.\ImapCleanup.exe time --from 23:00 --to 6:00 --hostname imap.mailserver.com --port 993 --username jack@foobar.com --password horsestaplebattery

 For help, use `.\ImapCleanup.exe /?`
+For help with one of the subcommands, use `.\ImapCleanup.exe count` or `.\ImapCleanup.exe time`

 ## Releases

 See [releases](https://github.com/n3wjack/ImapCleanup/releases)

-- ImapCleanup-1.0.zip: framework dependent version.
-You need to have the .NET Core 3.1 framework installed to run this.
+- ImapCleanup-2.0.zip: framework dependent version.
+You need to have the .NET Core 6.0 framework installed to run this.
 This runs on any platform.
-- ImapCleanup-1.0-Windowsx64-self-contained.zip: a self-contained release for Windows x64 only.
+- ImapCleanup-2.0-Windowsx64-self-contained.zip: a self-contained release for Windows x64 only.
 This runs without any dependencies.

 ## Building

-You need to have the .NET Core 3.1 SDK installed to build this.
+You need to have the .NET Core 6.0 SDK installed to build this.
 You can use Visual Studio Community edition to build it.

 There are 3 way to build the project.